Neunreuther/Neunreuther/README.md

 - :mortar_board: I study at the University of Strasbourg and I'm doing a master degree in data science

-- :signal_strength: Im currently learning machine learning and deep learning
+- :signal_strength: Im currently learning machine learning and deep learning algorithms